eduP2P/common/test_suite/README.md

 behaviours.
 It shows the internal endpoint `X:x` again sending a packet to the external endpoint `Y:y1` to create the initial mapping, then it shows packets sent back to `X':x1'` from various endpoints.
-Some of these packets may be filtered, which is indicated by a dashed arrow.
+Some of these packets may be filtered, which is indicated by a dashed arrow:

+1.  **EIF:** None of the packets are filtered, since they are all destined to a port on the NAT for which a mapping exists.
+2.  **ADF:** The packet from `Z:z` is filtered, because incoming packets to `X':x1'` are only accepted if they have source IP address `Y`.
+3.  **ADPF:** The packets from `Y:y2` and `Z:z` are filtered, because incoming packets to `X':x1'` are only accepted if they have source IP address `Y` and source port `y1`.

 ![](./images/nat_filtering.png)